harshita-s/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-06-01"
   date_end = ""
-  description = ""Only __600 most qualified__ young scientists can be given the opportunity to enrich and share the unique atmosphere of the LNLMs."
-Selected as one of __15 Mars Fellows under the Mars Fellows Programme__."
+  description = "*Only __600 most qualified__ young scientists can be given the opportunity to enrich and share the unique atmosphere of the LNLMs.* Selected as one of __15 Mars Fellows under the Mars Fellows Programme__."

 [[item]]
   organization = "SPIE society for optics and photonics"